wp-plugins/super-search/readme.txt

 2. Look, now you have complete control over which categories appear and which don't!

 == Changelog ==
+**1.2**

+* Added option to remove child categories from results

 **1.1.3**

-*Fixed not working on xampp installs and other hosts that don't support <? over <?php
+* Fixed not working on xampp installs and other hosts that don't support <? over <?php

 **1.1.2**